Transparent Rewriting by Async-Materialized View

 (3, 2, 3, 6, 7.5, 8.5, 9.5, 10.5, 'k', 'o', '2023-10-19', '2023-10-19', '2023-10-19', 'c', 'd', 'xxxxxxxxx');

-Next, create an asynchronous materialized view mv1
+Based on several original tables in the tpch benchmark, create an asynchronous materialized view named mv1

 .